ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 Select the Domain Name System (DNS) configuration for your instance:

-* **Single public Windows VSI for Active Directory/DNS** - A single Microsoft® Windows® Server VSI for Microsoft Active Directory (AD), which functions as the DNS for the instance where the hosts and VMs are registered, is deployed and can be looked up.
+* **Single public Windows VSI for Active Directory/DNS** - A single Microsoft Windows® Server VSI for Microsoft Active Directory (AD), which functions as the DNS for the instance where the hosts and VMs are registered, is deployed and can be looked up.
 * **Two highly available dedicated Windows server VMs on the management cluster** - Two Microsoft Windows VMs are deployed, helping enhance security and robustness.

 You must provide two Microsoft Windows Server 2019 Standard edition licenses if you configure your instance to use the two Microsoft Windows VMs.